Sam-M-Hall/docs/projects/project01/project01_children/project01_create-onprem-opnsense-prep.md

 ---
 layout: page
-title: OPNsense - Prep
+title: OPNsense - Prepare
 parent: Create On-Prem Environment
 grand_parent: On-Prem to Azure
 nav_order: 2
 ---

+# OPNsense - Preparation

-In this section, I will overview the entire setup process for using OPNSense as the firewall for our LAB environment.
-This will allow us to properly segment our network even further and provide core networking services.
+In this section, I will overview the preparation of the OPNsense Virtual Machine to be used within the on-prem environment.
+We will be configuring it in later sections.

+---

 ## Downloading the ISO